TheSpeedX/TBomb/.github/ISSUE_TEMPLATE/bug_report.md

  - Python Version [e.g. 3.5, 3.8]

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here.Gitclom